svobtom/proptimus-raphan/README.md

 ## Description

-PROPTIMUS RAPHAN is a rapid alternative to optimisation with constrained alpha carbons.
+PROPTIMUS RAPHAN is a rapid alternative to constrained alpha-carbon optimisation.
 This approach divides a protein structure into overlapping substructures, allowing each to be optimised independently.
 As a result, the computation time is linear with respect to the size of the structure.
-Our approach can achieve results comparable to the overall optimisation of the structure with constrained alpha carbons in significantly less time.
+Our approach can achieve results comparable to overall structure optimisation with constrained alpha carbons in significantly less time.
 PROPTIMUS RAPHAN employs an almost quantum-mechanically accurate force field, [GFN-FF](https://onlinelibrary.wiley.com/doi/10.1002/anie.202004239).
 This force field is generic, physics-based, and suitable for large molecular systems.
-The details about the methodology are described on the [wiki](https://github.com/sb-ncbr/proptimus_raphan/wiki).
+Methodological details are described in the [article](https://www.biorxiv.org/content/10.1101/2025.11.24.690085v2.full).

-## Getting Started
+## Installation

 **1. Download and run the [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) installer**